 See an example below:

-Remember to assess whether the content should be shared with your entire network, shared in groups, or to selected connections in your network.
+However, remember to assess whether the content should be shared with your entire network, shared in groups, or with selected connections in your network.

 Participate in groups

 Groups on LinkedIn can be of great value – both for your knowledge, position, and personal brand, but also for the company you represent.
 Therefore, you should find out which groups your potential customers are in, join them, and start enriching them, both in terms of sharing content and comments.